- Police Department

-Field Operations is broken into three divisions: Criminal Investigations Division, Patrol Division and Records Division and is headed by Captain Judson Beedy.
+Field Operations is broken into three divisions: Criminal Investigations Division, Patrol Division and Records Division.

 Criminal Investigations Division

-The Detective Unit consists of a sergeant, corporal, and four detectives.
+The Detective Unit consists of a sergeant, corporal, and five detectives.
 They investigate felonies, such as crimes against persons, burglaries, and robberies.
 Each detective receives specialized training in crime scene investigation and various investigative techniques to assist them in this assignment.
 Several of the detectives are members of the Baldwin County Major Crimes Unit.

-D.A.R.E. / School Resource Officers (SROs): Corporal Toby Pearce, Officer Jaime Huffman, and Officer Jacob Kayl team with school administrators to provide security within the unique school environment.
+D.A.R.E. / School Resource Officers (SROs): Corporal Toby Pearce, Officer Jaime Huffman, Officer Jacob Kayl, Officer Bill Menefee, Officer Katie Millwood, Officer Carl Donnelly, and Officer Todd Gresham team with school administrators to provide security within their unique school environment.
 They are specifically trained in anti-bullying and early intervention techniques, provide assistance to teachers and school counselors, and serve as positive role models for students.
-Additionally, Corporal Pearce, Officer Huffman and Officer Millwood are D.A.R.E. certified instructors and teach this internationally used program that provides elementary and middle school students with the decisions making skills for avoiding drugs and violence.
+Additionally, Corporal Pearce, Officer Huffman, Officer Millwood, and Officer Carl Donnelly are D.A.R.E. certified instructors and teach this internationally-used program that provides elementary and middle school students with the decision making skills for avoiding drugs and violence.

 Special Response Team and Honor Guard